DISSEMINATED INTRAVASCULAR COAGULATION

 The sooner DIC is recognized, the more likely the chance of a positive outcome.
 At first, there are no signs at all, just subtle blood test changes.
-It is important to for the medical staff to watch for these lab changes in patients known to have diseases associated with DIC.
+It is important for the medical staff to watch for these lab changes in patients known to have diseases associated with DIC.

 There are several factors that go into the diagnosis of DIC and a patient need not have them all:

 The absence of D-Dimer rules out DIC with 95% confidence in dogs but is less reliable in cats.

 Ultimately what all this clotting and bleeding comes down to is loss of blood flow to the tissues and treatment centers on restoring normal circulation.
 This means intravenous fluid administration is crucial to restore tissue perfusion.
 In the past, heparin (an anticoagulant) was used to treat DIC as well as plasma transfusions.
 These treatments have become more controversial.
-There is clear treatment for DIC beyond maintaining tissue perfusion with fluids and general critical patient support.
+There is no definitive treatment for DIC beyond maintaining tissue perfusion with fluids and general critical patient support.

 The most significant factor in the treatment of DIC is removal of the original disease that predisposed the patient to DIC in the first place.
 If this can be achieved, it would be the best chance at resolving DIC.